7 Ways You Can Leverage Social Listening in Content Marketing

 The three previous points concerned content creation and improvement, but it is not the only area of inbound marketing that you can apply social listening in.
 Social media monitoring tools offer a wide range of statistics that can help you understand your audience on social media more profoundly.
 You can measure effectiveness of your efforts and verify if you reach monthly KPIs.

-What exactly can you extract from the social listening data?
+What exactly can you extract from the data?
 First of all, it is possible to see changes of discussion volume and of social media reach over time.
 This insight gives you a concept of popularity of your content on the Internet.
 There is also a sentiment structure which illustrates general attitude of readers toward your content.
 Then you’ve got sources of mentions which help you understand on which platforms your audience is the most active.

 5. Find potential partners